ga-curriculum/itb-installfest-early-2025/ubuntu/README.md

 ## Troubleshooting

-If you run into issues during installfest, please reach out to your installfest point of contact.
+If you run into issues during Installfest, please reach out to your Installfest point of contact.

 ## Slack